Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Experiments

 \subsection{Implementation details and evaluation setup}

-\textbf{Implementation details:} We evaluate our approach on top of two different backbones -- VGG-16~\cite{simonyan2013deep} for fair comparison with~\cite{goyal2019counterfactual} and ResNet-50~\cite{he2016deep} for generalizability.
+\textbf{Implementation details:} We evaluate our approach on top of two backbones -- VGG-16~\cite{simonyan2013deep} for fair comparison with~\cite{goyal2019counterfactual} and ResNet-50~\cite{he2016deep} for generalizability.
 As mentioned in Sec.~\ref{subsec: method_preliminaries}, we split both networks into components $f$ and $g$ after the final down-sampling layer \texttt{max\_pooling2d\_5} in VGG-16 and at \texttt{conv5\_1} in ResNet-50.
 The input images are of size $224 \times 224$ pixels and the output features of $f$ have spatial dimensions $7 \times 7$.
 We examine counterfactual examples for query-distractor class pairs obtained via the confusion matrix -- for a query class $c$, we select the distractor class $c'$ as the class with which images from $c$ are most often confused.
-This procedure differs from the approach in~\cite{goyal2019counterfactual} which uses attribute annotations to select the most confusing classes (comparison in suppl.).
-Our setup is more generic as it does not use additional annotations.
-Distractor images are selected randomly from $c'$.
+This procedure differs from the approach in~\cite{goyal2019counterfactual} which uses attribute annotations to select the classes $c, c'$.
+Our setup is more generic as it does not use extra annotations.
+Distractor images are picked randomly from $c'$.

 \textbf{Auxiliary model:} We adopt the pre-trained ResNet-50~\cite{he2016deep} model from DeepCluster~\cite{caron2020unsupervised} to measure the semantic similarity of the spatial cells.
 We remove the final pooling layer and apply up- or down-sampling to match the $7 \times 7$ spatial dimensions of features from $f$.
 As in~\cite{caron2020unsupervised}, we use $\tau=0.1$ in the non-parametric softmax (Eq.~\ref{eq: similarity_loss}).
 The weight $\lambda=0.4$ (Eq.~\ref{eq: total_loss}) is found through grid search.
 We set $k = 10$ and select top-10\% most similar cell pairs to pre-filter.